kwur/new-kwur-site/_posts/2007-02-21-takka-takka.md

 ---
 <div class="pf-content">
   <p>
-    I was looking at the great elbo.ws blog aggregator, and saw, much to my surprise, that Takka Takka is listed as one of the &#8220;hot&#8221; bands.
+    I was looking at the great elbo.ws blog aggregator, and saw, much to my surprise, that Takka Takka is listed as one of the “hot” bands.
 Takka Takka is a great band out of Brooklyn (represent, yo) who, much like another band, is currently sans label.
 They recently released a 3 song EP, <span style="font-style: italic;">Talk Faster</span>, which is available for download on their website.
-It&#8217;s pretty simple, lo-fi indie music which lies somewhere between Bishop Allen and that other unsigned band out of Brooklyn.
-After hearing Perry Went Home, Sex Robots, and So Many Dynamos rock your socks and locks (of hair) off, I&#8217;d recommend heading over to http://takkatakkamusic.com/talkfaster/ and checking it out.
+It’s pretty simple, lo-fi indie music which lies somewhere between Bishop Allen and that other unsigned band out of Brooklyn.
+After hearing Perry Went Home, Sex Robots, and So Many Dynamos rock your socks and locks (of hair) off, I’d recommend heading over to http://takkatakkamusic.com/talkfaster/ and checking it out.
   </p>
 </div>